iter8-tools/docs/docs/tutorials/integrations/knative.md

 # Dead Simple Performance Testing with SLOs for Knative Services

-> Launch performance tests for Knative apps (HTTP and gRPC services) and validate their service-level objectives (SLOs) **in seconds**.
+> Launch performance tests for Knative services (HTTP and gRPC) and validate their service-level objectives (SLOs) **in seconds**.

-Performance testing is a core building block in the robust delivery of Knative HTTP and gRPC apps (services).
+Performance testing is a core building block in the robust delivery of HTTP and gRPC services.
 One way to accomplish this is by sending a stream of requests to the target service, and evaluating the responses for error and latency-related violations.
-From a developer’s perspective, this approach involves three main dimensions — namely, i) the load-related characteristics of the request stream, such as the request rate; ii) the shape of the requests, in particular, whether the service requires any payload/data to be sent as part of the requests; and iii) the service-level objectives (SLOs) used to validate the quality of the target service.
+From a developer’s perspective, this approach involves three main considerations, namely, i) the load-related characteristics of the request stream, such as the request rate; ii) the shape of the requests, in particular, whether the service requires any payload/data to be sent as part of the requests; and iii) the service-level objectives (SLOs) used to validate the quality of the target service.

-You can use [Iter8](https://iter8.tools), the open source Kubernetes release optimizer, to flexibly launch performance tests for Knative apps **in seconds**, with precise control over all of the above.
+You can use [Iter8](https://iter8.tools), the open source Kubernetes release optimizer, to flexibly launch performance tests for Knative services **in seconds**, with precise control over all of the above.
 This article shows how.

 ## Overview of Iter8

 [Iter8](https://iter8.tools) is the Kubernetes release optimizer built for DevOps, MLOps, SRE and data science teams.
 [Iter8](https://iter8.tools) makes it easy to ensure that Kubernetes apps and ML models perform well and maximize business value.
-Specifically, [Iter8](https://iter8.tools) introduces the notion of *experiments* that simplifies the collection of performance and business metrics for apps and ML models, assessment and comparison of one or more app/ML model versions, validation of service-level objectives (SLOs), promoting the winning version, and maximizing business value during each release.
+[Iter8](https://iter8.tools) introduces the notion of an [experiment](https://iter8.tools/0.11/getting-started/concepts/#iter8-experiment), which is a set of configurable tasks that are executed in a specific sequence.

 <img src="https://iter8.tools/0.11/images/iter8-intro-dark.png" alt="Iter8 experiment" width="600"/>

-### Why Iter8?
-We highlight a few powerful features of [Iter8](https://iter8.tools) that simplify performance testing of Knative apps.
+Iter8 packs a number of powerful features that facilitate Kubernetes app testing and experimentation.
+They include the following.

-1.  **Built-in latency and error-related metrics for HTTP and gRPC services.** Eliminates the need to set up and configure metrics databases during performance testing.
+1.  **Generating load and collecting built-in metrics for HTTP and gRPC services.** Simplifies performance testing by eliminating the need to setup and use metrics databases.
 2.  **Well-defined notion of service-level objectives (SLOs)**.
 Makes it simple to define and verify SLOs in experiments.
-3.  **Readiness checks.** The performance testing portion of the experiment begins only after the Knative service is ready.
+3.  **Readiness checks.** The performance testing portion of the experiment begins only after the service is ready.
 4.  **HTML/text reports**.
 Promotes human understanding of experiment results through visual insights.
 5. **Assertions**.
-Verify whether the target app satisfies the specified SLOs or not after an experiment.
-Simplified automation in CI/CD/GitOps pipelines.
-Pipelines can branch off into different paths depending upon whether the assertions are true or false.
+Verifies whether the target app satisfies the specified SLOs or not after an experiment.
+Simplifies automation in CI/CD/GitOps pipelines: branch off into different paths depending upon whether the assertions are true or false.

 ## Quick start

-Install Iter8 CLI using `brew` as follows.
+Install the Iter8 CLI using `brew` as follows.
 You can also install using pre-built binaries, or use Iter8 inside a GitHub Actions pipeline as described [here](https://iter8.tools/0.11/getting-started/install/).

 ```shell
 brew tap iter8-tools/iter8